 “Common Features,” a concept that was initially a cornerstone of the CMMI in version 1.1, was a set of minimalistic principles dedicated to continuous process improvement.
 Although abandoned since CMMI v.
 1.2, the spirit of Common Features is still valid and deserves a second consideration.

-Once it has become evident that a new or substantially improved development process is required, the question remains on how to go about putting it into place.
-A naïve attempt to imply copying the “Automotive SPICE” description and adding the missing details are a proof that the development team has not understood the intention of the standard.
-A process (for the lack of better term – the term “process” tends to be also misleading, see LINK) is a means of ensuring that the development team is aligned as per the purpose and the goals of the organization.
+Once it has become evident that a new or substantially improved development process is required, how to implement it remains.
+A naïve attempt to imply copying the “Automotive SPICE” description and adding the missing details proves that the development team has not understood the intention of the standard.
+A process (for the lack of a better term – the term “process” tends to be also misleading; see LINK) ensures that the development team is aligned with the organization’s purpose and goals.
 The Common Features in CMMI 1.1 standard was an attempt at this aspect.
 CMMI defined four Common Features: